learn-co-curriculum/methods-default-arguments/README.md

 ## Default Arguments

 In order to define a method that optionally takes in an argument, we define our method to take in an argument with a **default value**.
-By defining out method with default arguments, we make it possible to call the method with optional arguments, i.e. with or without arguments.
+By defining our method with default arguments, we make it possible to call the method with optional arguments, i.e. with or without arguments.

 ```ruby
 #             assigning a default value